Soft tissue injuries and Physicool

-- Grade I — mild stretching of the ligament complex without instability of the joint.
+- Grade I — mild stretching of the ligament complex without joint instability.

-- Grade II — partial rupture of the ligament complex without instability of the joint.
+- Grade II — partial rupture of the ligament complex without joint instability.

 - Grade III — complete rupture of the ligament complex with instability of the joint.

-- First degree strain — a mild strain where only a few muscle fibres are stretched or torn.
-Although the injured muscle may be tender and painful, it has normal strength, although power may be limited by pain.
+First degree strain — this is a mild strain when only a few muscle fibers are stretched or torn.
+Although the injured muscle is tender and painful, it has normal strength (but power may be limited by pain).

-- Second degree strain — a moderate strain, with a greater number of injured fibres and more severe muscle pain and tenderness.
-There is also a noticeable loss of strength, mild swelling and sometimes a visible bruise.
+Second degree strain — this is a moderate strain, with a greater number of injured fibers and more severe muscle pain and tenderness.
+There is also mild swelling, noticeable loss of strength, and sometimes a visible bruise.

-- Third degree strain — a strain which tears the muscle all the way through, sometimes producing a ‘pop’ sensation as the muscle rips into two separate pieces or comes away from its tendon.
-This strain results in a total loss of muscle function.
+Third degree strain — this strain tears the muscle all the way through, sometimes producing a ‘pop’ sensation as the muscle rips into two separate pieces or shears away from its tendon.
+There is a total loss of muscle function.

-The severity of symptoms depends on the seriousness of the sprain, but common symptoms and signs include :
+The severity of symptoms depends on the seriousness of the sprain Common signs and symptoms include :